KishanMistri/kishan-mistri.netlify.app/content/post/atomic-habits-by-james-clear/index.md

 * Compounding habit results.
 1% improvement
 * setting goals is not the most important thing but the framework or the system to achieve them is more important.
-* The problem is when you only work for your goal then it feels momentarily well.
+* The problem is that when you only work for your goal then it feels momentarily well.
 So work on the process to become more happiness-yielding.
 Which will help you improve your life and not just until the specific goal is achieved. \[This was/is the trap I was stuck in for more than 3 years of my life].

 #### Chapter - 2 - How does your Habit shape your identity or vice versa